-Clinical rotations are spent with members of the adult lower extremity reconstruction faculty.
-Fellows work one on one with faculty members to deliver patient care to patients.
-Individualized instruction, patterned to that fellow's interests and needs, develops as a natural extension of this daily interaction.
+Clinical rotations during the Adult Lower Extremity Reconstructive Surgery Fellowship are spent with members of Mayo Clinic's adult lower extremity reconstruction faculty.
+Fellows work one-on-one with faculty members to deliver patient care.
+Individualized instruction, patterned to each fellow's interests and needs, develops as a natural extension of this daily interaction.
 The rotations result in a rapid progression of responsibilities.

-Educational activities, conferences and clinical research projects derive from these day to day interactions with patients and faculty members.
+Educational activities, conferences and clinical research projects derive from these day-to-day interactions with patients and faculty members.
 Fellows develop skills based on the challenges posed by busy, complex and diverse individual clinical practices.

-- Monday Morning Grand Rounds
+- Monday morning Orthopedic Grand Rounds

 Your research opportunities at Mayo Clinic are outstanding.
 During your fellowship, you are encouraged to complete at least one patient-related research project.